 Legal Observer Program

 Legal observers are trained volunteers who work as peaceful, non-partisan legal monitors at protests, demonstrations, elections and other events.
 They also record any unusual or unlawful law enforcement actions.
 Over the past decade, the ACLU has helped train hundreds of observers statewide, many of whom volunteer as election protection at Wisconsin elections.

 Email firstname.lastname@example.org to learn more about Legal Observer trainings in Milwaukee, Madison or your community.

 Know Your Rights Trainings

-We conduct a range of workshops and trainings for community organizations and groups, where individuals learn about their rights during elections, protests and demonstrations, and encounters with law enforcement.
-See our events for upcoming workshops, or email us to request a speaker for your group.
+We travel the state presenting a wide range of workshops and trainings for community organizations and groups, where individuals learn about their rights during elections, protests and demonstrations, privacy rights in schools, social media and internet, adequate education and bullying, encounters with law enforcement, and many other issues.
+We provide trainings for adults as well as youth.
+See our events for upcoming workshops, or email us to request a topic, speaker or event for your group.